 The College is always keen to attract women mathematicians.
 We are also willing to consider applications from those seeking to defer entry for a year, although it is felt that deferred entry is not generally beneficial for those wishing to study mathematics.

-Typically most candidates will receive a standard conditional offer, which is A*AA at A-level plus good grades (usually grades 11) in two STEP Mathematics papers (papers I and II for those taking just AS Further Maths, or papers II and III for those doing a full A-level at Further Maths).
+Typically most candidates will receive a conditional offer, which is A*A*A at A-level plus good grades (usually grades 1,1) in two STEP Mathematics papers (papers I and II for those taking just AS Further Maths, or papers II and III for those doing a full A-level at Further Maths).
+It is extremely rare for a candidate to achieve good grades on the STEP papers and not to achieve the A-level grades.
 If anyone has already achieved our usual requirements in any of the relevant STEP examinations or A-levels, they are not required to repeat these exams.

 Although the level of our offers may seem high, we often admit a small number of candidates who narrowly fail to meet the conditions they were set.